 Take a bike tour of Nakatindi Community, Zambia

-Abercrombie & Kent Philanthropy has projects around the world but I'm particularly taken by the work we have done to improve the lives of the residents of the small village of Nakatindi.
-It’s located just outside the Mosi-Ao-Tunya National Park, a short drive from Victoria Falls.
-AKP’s achievements to date include building a well to provide clean water, daily meals for school children, building a community health centre and, most recently, setting up a bike shop which now provides a living for five local ladies.
+Abercrombie & Kent Philanthropy works on projects around the world but I'm particularly impressed by the work we have done to improve the lives of residents in the small village of Nakatindi.
+Located just outside the Mosi-Ao-Tunya National Park, this tiny village is just a short drive from Victoria Falls.
+AKP’s achievements here include building a well to provide clean water, providing daily meals for school children, building a community health centre and, most recently, setting up a bike shop which now provides a living for five local women.
 A bike tour of the village is by far the best way to get an insight into the lives of the locals and how we can continue to help.
-A truly humbling experience!
+For me, this was a truly humbling experience.